nvidia-smi-web/agent/README.md

 # nvidia-smi-web-agent

-An HTTP agent (FastAPI) that exposes realtime NVIDIA GPU metrics and running process information via simple JSON endpoints.
+A HTTP agent (FastAPI) that exposes realtime NVIDIA GPU metrics and running process information via simple JSON endpoints.
 It is intended to be deployed on GPU hosts and queried by a lightweight web UI or monitoring system.
 Internally it leverages the excellent `nvitop` library (NVML) instead of shelling out to `nvidia-smi`, providing lower overhead and structured data.

 ## ✨ Features